niorgai/StatusBarCompat/README.md

 1. If work with `TabActivity`, It will show a black line in contentView, so you can call `StatusBarCompat.setStatusBarColor(Activity activity, int statusColor, int alpha)` and the suggest alpha is 112.
 2. If first view is `DrawerLayout`, let its child view set `fitsSystemWindow` to false.

-These problem only show in SDK above 21:
-1. Sometime change tab between `translucentStatusBar` and `setStatusBarColorForCollapsingToolbar` in same Activity will make `CollapsingToolBarLayout` don't fitsSystemWindow.

 # Link:
 1. Blog [Android-translucent-status-bar](http://niorgai.github.io/2016/03/20/Android-transulcent-status-bar/).